mendix/docs/content/en/docs/developerportal/deploy/on-premises-design/ms-windows/automate-mendix-deployment-on-microsoft-windows.md

 #### 5.1.1 Cause

-This error or any similar error message is  likely related to a mismatch in the .NET version between PowerShell and the Mendix cmdlets.
+This error, or any similar error message, is likely to be related to a mismatch in the .NET version between PowerShell and the Mendix cmdlets.
 The Mendix cmdlets require .NET version 4, so the error may show if PowerShell is using .NET 2 or 3.

 #### 5.1.2 Solution